DKloppe/Mars-Rover-Group-2/README.md

-1

 ## Waypoints

 The displacement from the expected path was monitored in NTUN.XTrack.
 There was a maximum deviation of 1.95 meters.
 The next maximum deviation was 0.57 meters.
-Both of these errors were preceded by the only right turns conducted during the rover's operation, leading to the hypothesis; if the error is greatest after each right turn, then the rover has an issue turning right.
+Both of these errors were preceded by the only right turns conducted during the rover's operation, leading to an idea; if the error is greatest after each right turn, then the rover has an issue turning right.
+After disassembling, it was noticed that one of the motor housings had broken.
+The breakage was around one of the mounting screws.
+It is possible for this breakage to cause problems with torques in only one direction, which could explain why the error reached its top two maximums only during its right turns.

+The distances from the next waypoint was also recorded.
+The total distance traveled was found to be 165.34 meters.
+This distance is greater than the projected 160 meters based on the path setting.
+It is still possible for this to be true because the rover's slight swerving and overcorrecting leads to further distance needed for completion.
+The swerving was originally reduced with Position Integral Derivative (PID) adjustments.
+The position was first adjusted so the rover would stay in the right direction.
+An appropriate value was determined to be 0.5.
+The integral was adjusted next so the error sum would minimize.
+Having this too high resulted in an oscilitory motion around the expected path, so it was placed at 0.02.
+Finally, the derivitive was left alone due to advisement from Brandon Hickey, so it was at 0.
+These steps were taken to minimize the difference between the total and projected distances.
+The extra 5 meters may be mostly due to the motor housing breakage.
+As stated earlier, the breakage could have resulted in the major deviations.
+By reducing the deviations with a more stable motor housing, it may have been possible to reduce the total distance traveled even further.